-The Trustee has adopted the Red Line Voting policies published by the Association of Member-Nominated Trustee as an appropriate set of policies that the Trustee wish to guide their fund managers in the stewardship of their investments.
+The Trustee has adopted the Red Line Voting policies published by the Association of Member-Nominated Trustees as an appropriate set of policies that the Trustee wishes to guide their fund managers in the stewardship of their investments.
 To date, the fund managers have been reluctant to accept these policies and until this changes, the Trustee has no option but to allow the investment managers to continue exercising the investment rights attaching to the assets in any pooled funds according to their own policies.
 The Trustee will endeavour to hold the managers to account in relation to the exercising of these investment rights.

 The Trustee will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Scheme's investment consultant.
-The Trustee will endeavour to hold the managers to account in relation to the exercising of these investment rights.
-The Trustee will make representations to their investment managers on specific issues where they see fit.

 Investment managers will be asked to provide details of their stewardship policy and engagement activities on at least an annual basis.
 The Trustee will, with input from their investment consultant, monitor and review the information provided by the investment managers.
-Where possible and appropriate, the Trustee will engage with their investment managers for more information and ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code, and ask them to explain why their policies and/or voting activities are not in alignment with those of the Trustee if that should be the case.
+Where possible and appropriate, the Trustee will engage with their investment managers for more information, and ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code, and ask them to explain why their policies and/or voting activities are not in alignment with those of the Trustee if that should be the case.